All individuals living in France must have healthcare insurance to cover medical expenses (doctors, pharmaceuticals, hospitalisation, etc.).

 However, Social Security will only reimburse part of your expenses.
 The reimbursement rates vary depending on the type of treatment, but are usually around 60% to 70% of the official rates determined by Social Security for each type of treatment.
 Pharmaceuticals are reimbursed at a rate of 15% to 65%, depending on the product.

 Since, Social Security only reimburses a part of the total cost, we strongly recommend you to contract a complementary health insurance (=mutuelle), specially if you have children or need special medical care.
 Such insurance may supplement the Social Security reimbursement and avoid onerous expenses (for instance: a visit to the dentist, a hospitalization or the purchase of prescription eyeglasses).
+Further information can be found here.

 NB: to obtain maximum reimbursement determined by Social Security, you also need to inform Social Security (CPAM) of your elected general practitioner (in French: médecin traitant).
 Not all general practioners charge the same rates.
 You will obtain better reimbursement if you choose a ‘sector-1’ GP charging official rates.
 The rates charged by your doctor are listed in a document called the annuaire santé.